bogdan-lab/csv_cli/README.md

 ; d
 0; v
 nan; and
-definetely not a number; num
+definitely not a number; num
 ```
 The command:
 ```